jlspeeddragon/TankExporter/README.md

 ## A tool to export Tanks from World of Tanks.
 #### This is an ongoing project by me..
 Coffee_

+### Version 21:
+Added a shader while viewing the FBX.
+A few minor big fixes with loading textures from the res_mods folder path.

 ### Version 20:
 This fixes a path issue when texture paths reference the a old game version folder.
 It nows repaces that path with the current game version path to the res_mods folder.